Why Climb Everest With Alpine Ascents?

 Our Reputation & History on Everest

-We have been guiding Everest since 1992.
-In 2013, our twelfth straight summit year, 39 climbers in two teams reached the summit of Everest (228 climbers in the past 12 years) and all 7 of our Lhotse traverse team members also summited.
+We have been guiding the world's highest mountain since 1992.
+In 2013, our twelfth straight summit year, 39 climbers in two teams reached the summit of Everest (228 climbers in the past 12 years).
+All seven of our Lhotse traverse team members also summited.

 Our reputation for leading successful climbs on Mt.
 Everest is unsurpassed.
 Of the few thousand people to stand atop Everest, well over 250 of them have been with an Alpine Ascents expedition.
-With a 20 + year history of summit success we’ve grown with the mountain, honing our logistics, technologies and adapting to maintain our mantra of providing quality, safe and successful expeditions.
-(Learn about Everest from Outside Magazine: 2012 Outside Magazine Article on Everest Guiding)
+With a 20-plus year history of summit success, we've grown with the mountain, honing our logistics, technologies and adapting to maintain our mantra of providing quality, safe and successful expeditions.
+(Learn more about Everest: 2012 Outside Magazine Article on Everest Guiding)

 We look to provide high quality at every leg of the journey, and work hard to improve every season.
-Whether this means experienced guides, veteran sherpa, cook staff and menu plans, dining tent, Oxygen amounts, base camp facilities or climber to guide ratios, we review every detail with great care.
-2013 exemplifies our expertise and success and we encourage you to compare us ( and 2013 statistics) to other guide services.
+Be it experienced guides, veteran Sherpa, cook staff and menu plans, dining tent, oxygen amounts, Base Camp facilities or climber-to-guide ratios, we review every detail with great care.
+We encourage you to compare us (and our 2013 statistics) to other guide services.

 Team Philosophy and Safety

-Our history tells the story, as we always try to err on the conservative side when making decisions, The foundation of our goal, to be as safe as possible is based on our team philosophy.
-Groups of climbers, guide and Sherpa working together to make decisions and assist when needed are key to proper risk prevention.
-Whether adjusting Oxygen tanks, looking for a lost glove or fixing broken sunglasses, the support of group can turn these potential on mountain nightmares into manageable difficulties.
-We never felt one person being solely linked to another for all their support, gave one the best chances of a safe and successful expeditions.
-In fact, we see many groups who strayed from this idea, returning the concept of more supported expeditions.
+Our history tells the story, as we always try to err on the conservative side when making decisions, The foundation of our goal - to be as safe as possible - is based on our team philosophy.
+Groups of climbers, guides and Sherpa working together to make decisions and assist when minimize risk for climbers.
+Whether adjusting oxygen tanks, looking for a lost glove or fixing broken sunglasses, the support of those groups can turn these potential nightmares on a mountain into manageable difficulties.
+We never felt that the idea of one person being solely linked to another for support gave a climber the best chances of a safe and successful expedition.
+In fact, we see many groups who strayed from this idea and returned to the concept of more supported expeditions.

-The numbers speak for themselves, with over twenty years of success, even when other groups were unable to summit.
-For more about success on Everest see : "Why Climb With a Professional Mountain Guide".
+The numbers speak for themselves, with over twenty years of success, even in years when other groups were unable to summit.
+For more about success on Everest see: "Why Climb With a Professional Mountain Guide".

 Logistics That Make A Difference

-Professional Mountain Guides: With Alpine Ascents International, you will climb with professional guides leading the team.
+Professional mountain guides: With Alpine Ascents, you will be led by professional guides.
 Our guides are experienced Everest and Himalayan veterans.
-This, combined with our Sherpa support, provides you with the leadership and guidance to give you the best chance of reaching the top.
+Combined with our Sherpa support, this provides you with your best chance of reaching the top.

-Sherpa staff: The most experienced climbing Sherpa on the mountain (most with between 10 and 17 summits) these climbing Sherpa are able to move our gear and supplies up and down the mountain so you don't have too.
-They are also great friends and comrades on the mountain.
+Sherpa staff: The most experienced climbing Sherpa on the mountain (most with between 10 and 17 summits), these climbing Sherpa are able to move our gear and supplies up and down the mountain so you don't have to.
+They are also great friends and comrades.

-Group Size: Alpine Ascents is committed to smaller team sizes.
-Expeditions with 30 to 50 people are very hard to manage and offer little assistance to the climber.
-Some of the non-guided base camps can have 40 climbers.
+Group size: Alpine Ascents is committed to smaller team sizes.
+Expeditions with 30 to 50 people are hard to manage and offer little assistance to climbers.

 Oxygen: Alpine Ascents provides more oxygen than any other guide service.
 Our systems are the lightest systems available.
-They weigh only 7 lbs. compared to the 16 + pounds used by some companies.
+They weigh only 7 lbs. compared to the 16-plus pounds used by some companies.

-You are the climbing team.
-Alpine Ascents keeps our base camp manageable and well supported, and does not use base camp to support/house self-guided a or partially guided teams.
-Dining tents, communication tents and showers have been a hallmark of our legendary base camp.
+You are the climbing team: Alpine Ascents keeps our Base Camp manageable and well supported, and does not use it to support or house self-guided or partially guided teams.
+Dining tents, communication tents and showers have been a hallmark of our legendary Base Camp.

-Rest day at high camp: Alpine Ascents takes a rest day at high camp on the South Col, breathing supplemental oxygen and rebuilding our strength before summit day.
-Other companies climb from Camp III to the South Col (an exhausting day), reaching high camp late in the afternoon and a few hours later leave for the summit.
-We believe our extra day greatly increases summit success as well as reduces the likelihood of extreme exhaustion and chance of an accident.
+Rest day at High Camp: Alpine Ascents takes a rest day at high camp on the South Col, breathing supplemental oxygen and rebuilding our strength before summit day.
+Other companies climb from Camp III to the South Col (an exhausting day), reaching High Camp late in the afternoon, and a few hours later leave for the summit.
+We believe our extra day greatly increases summit success as well as reduces the likelihood of extreme exhaustion and the potential for accidents.
 A recent study published in the British Medical Journal states that 80% of the deaths on Everest happen on summit day or shortly thereafter.
 Marked fatigue, late summit times, and the tendency to fall behind companions are common among non-survivors.

-Meals on the Mountain: We prepare all your meals in every camp and throughout the entire trip.
+Meals on the mountain: We prepare your meals in every camp and throughout the entire trip.
 Many companies require you to cook at different camps on the mountain.
 This is a laborious task that often requires several hours of work to melt snow and cook meals.
-(See Base Camp for more details)
+(See Base Camp for more details.)

-Medical Facilities: We work with the Everest Base Camp Medical Center.
-For the last several years we have contracted with the Medical Center to provide you free visits to their doctors.
-In addition to the medical facility all of our guides are Certified Wilderness First Responders and carry extensive medical kits to provide medical care on the mountain.
+Medical facilities: We work with the Everest Base Camp Medical Center.
+For the last several years, we have contracted to provide you free visits to their doctors.
+In addition, our guides are Certified Wilderness First Responders and carry extensive medical kits on the mountain.

-Weather Forecasts: We contract with a private company that transmits the latest forecasts designed specifically for Everest.
-These forecasts allow us to choose the best summit days with much better accuracy and increase summit success and safety.
+Weather forecasts: We contract with a private company that transmits the latest forecasts designed specifically for Everest.
+These forecasts allow us to choose the best summit days with much better accuracy, which increases summit success and safety.

 Communications: We have the latest in satellite communications.
 Our dedicated communication center allows you to send emails and make phone calls to family, friends and for your business.
-3G cell phones can now be used at base camp for cell phone and smart phone communication.
-We also have an extensive recharging facility that allows you to recharge your personal electronic devices.
-In 2013 we provided wi-fi service at base camp.
+3G cell phones can now be used at Base Camp for cell phone and smart phone communication.
+We also have an extensive recharging facility for your personal electronic devices.
+In 2013, we provided wi-fi service at Base Camp.

-Base Camp: Alpine Ascents has the best equipped Base Camp on Everest.
-Heated dining tents, hot shower, personal sleeping tents and clean bathrooms are all part of making your life in BC comfortable.
-There is always food and drinks available between the three great meals our cooks will provide you.
-We have a diverse menu designed by an American chef, and much of our food is brought from the US including specialty items such as smoked salmon and imported cheeses.
-This greatly helps you to consume the large amount of calories needed to climb Everest and make you feel at home.
+Base Camp: Alpine Ascents has the best-equipped Base Camp on Everest.
+Heated dining tents, hot shower, personal sleeping tents and clean bathrooms help make your life comfortable.
+Food and drinks are always available between the three great meals our cooks will provide you.
+We have a diverse menu designed by an American chef, and much of our food is brought from the U.S., including specialty items such as smoked salmon and imported cheeses.
+This helps you to consume the large amount of calories needed to climb Everest.
 Our attention to food and its preparation on Everest and mountains around the world have led to very few gastrointestinal issues for our team members.

-Base Camp Manager: We also have a Full-Time Base camp manager to assist you with any needs that you may have.
-In 2012 and 2013 we had a western cook in addition to our Sherpa cook team.
+Base Camp manager: We also have a Full-Time Base camp manager to assist you with any needs that you may have.

 Experience required for expedition members: We are looking for experienced climbers, for whom Everest is the next logical step in their climbing careers.
 Our team will be in top physical condition and ready to meet the extreme challenges Everest presents.
-It is important that your resume includes previous high altitude climbs and strong mountaineering skills.
-Climbs like Denali, Cho-Oyu, Aconcagua and Vinson are good prerequisites to attempt Everest.
-It is important that a team member be able to work well with others and be willing to commit to a group effort which will last for several weeks.
-This team effort has proved to increase summit success and make for a more enjoyable climb.
-You will be exposed to a completely different culture during the expedition and as a member it is your responsibility to treat the people and their environment with respect.
+It is important that your resumé includes previous high-altitude climbs and strong mountaineering skills.
+Climbs like Denali, Cho-Oyu, Aconcagua and Vinson are good prerequisites to an attempt on Everest.
+It is important that a team member be able to work well with others and be willing to commit to a group effort over several weeks.
+This team effort has increased summit success and it makes for a more enjoyable climb.
+You will be exposed to a completely different culture during the expedition, and as a member it is your responsibility to treat the people and their environment with respect.
 This ability is as important as your climbing skills.

 Base Camp Support Trek

-We also offer a support trek to Everest Base Camp for team member's family and friends.
-This allows family and friends the opportunity to participate in your trek to Everest Base Bamp.
+We also offer a support trek to Everest Base Camp for family and friends of team members

 Alpine Ascents remains on the cutting edge of multimedia cybercast technology.
 For over the past fifteen years, we have webcast many of our expeditions from remote mountains around the world.
 Our Mt.
 Everest expeditions have been the highlight of these webcasts every year.
-Family, friends, and thousands from the general public can follow the team on their trek from Kathmandu to Base Camp.
-Once there, we establish a complete communications tent where we track the team's progress up the mountain and on to the summit.
+Family, friends, and the general public can follow the team on its trek from Kathmandu to Base Camp.
+Once there, we establish a complete communications tent from which we track the team's progress up the mountain and on to the summit.
 We also provide access to email and communications for team members.

 There are many reasons to choose a particular guide service, but there are five main areas of concern that you should look at carefully: